y121822/django_framework_practice/README.md

 Django Features and Libraries;
 Using JavaScript, JQuery, and JSON in Django
 ## Description:
-A Web Advertisement Site with full scale admin and authorization systems, CRUD and comment functionality for ads, creating tags, favoriting/unfavoriting, search by title, text or tags.
+A Web Advertisement Site with full-scale admin and authorization systems, CRUD and comment functionality for ads, creating tags, favoriting/unfavoriting, search by title, text or tags.
 ## Deployment: